1135. A Classification of Ideas and Words

 1179.
 An Apology for English Spelling

-A. MS., n.p., [c.1902?], pp. 1-30 (pp. 28-29 missing),
+A. MS., n.p., [c.1902?], pp. 1-30 (pp. 28-29 missing), with variants.

 An earlier draft of MS. 1178.